githubtraining/training-manual/class-outlines/GitHub-for-Everyone.md

   - **LAB:** Learner edits their file based on comments in the pull request
 - Merging Pull Requests
   - What happens when we merge Pull Requests
-  - **DEMO:** Merge the pull request, closing the issue in the merge commit.
+  - **DEMO:** Merge the pull request, closing the issue in the merge commit
     - Delete the branch
     - Show the closed issue
   - **LAB:** Learner merges their pull request, closes the issue, and deletes the branch